-Note 7 - Operating leases
+Note 8 - Operating leases

 The Organization leases office equipment and office space under agreements that are classified as operating leases with expiration dates through April 2021, and the intention to renew.
-Rental expense related to these leases for the year ended December 31, 2020 was \$68,927.
-Future minimum payments of operating leases as of December 31, 2020 are as follows:
+Rental expense related to these leases for the years ended December 31, 2021 and 2020 was \$68,889 and \$83,000, respectively.

+Future minimum lease payments consist of the following for the years ended December 31: